m-altieri/DNS-GT/README.md

 It should contain 10 folders: Day0, Day1, Day2, Day3, Day4, Day5, Day6, Day7, Day8 and Day9, for a total of 240 pcap files.
 The total size of the dataset should be around 113 GiB.

-- The blacklists are included in the code repository in the `data` folder
+- The blacklists can be downloaded from `https://firebog.net`.
+To replicate our experiments: download all lists except the ones that have a strikethrough.
+Then, create a folder named `blacklists`, with 5 subfolders `advertising`, `malicious`, `other`, `suspicious` and `tracking`.
+Each of these subfolders has in turn two subfolders `good` and `ok`.
+Place in each category the respective lists as downloaded from the provided URL, placing the checkmarked ones in green into `good` and the others into `ok`.

 ### 2. Get the Code